Shivashokouhmand/Respiratory/README.md

 # Respiratory
 This repository is for lung adventitious sound detection.
-(The codes will be publicly accessible later)
+(The codes will be publicly accessible upon acceptance/publication of our paper under consideration)
 # Dataset
 The repository uses the ICBHI 2017 respiratory sound dataset, accessible at https://bhichallenge.med.auth.gr/ICBHI_2017_Challenge.
 The dataset is employed for classifying lung adventitious sounds into four distinct groups: Normal, WHEEZE, Cackle, and Wheeze+Crackle.
 # Details on running the code